TIO-IKIM/MLiM22-website/introduction/git.md

 # Git

 Git is the most widely spread version control system.
-It is mainly used in software development, but can basically be used for projects in which parallel work is done on text files.
+It is mainly used in software development, but can be used for any project in which parallel work is done on text files.
 Files in a git repository go through three stages before being under version control with git:

 - Untracked: The file exists, but is not part of git's version control
 - Staged: The file has been added to git's version control but changes have not been are not part of a commit.
 Commits are a way to structure changes into groups